MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/offline-capabilities.md

 # Mobile offline limitations for model-driven apps

-Before you set up the mobile app in offline mode, be sure to read through the following capabilities, tips,  and limitations.
-We recommend that you also review the [Offline profile guidelines](mobile-offline-guidelines.md).
+Before you set up the mobile app in offline mode, be sure to read through the following limitations.
+We recommend that you also review the [Offline best practices](best-practices-offline.md) and the [Offline profile guidelines](mobile-offline-guidelines.md).

-These tables and corresponding commands are available in offline mode.
+These tables and corresponding commands are available in offline mode
   > [!NOTE]
   > Custom commands and default commands without the **Mscrm.IsEntityAvailableForUserInMocaOffline** rule won't be displayed in offline-first apps.
 For more information, see [A button on the command bar is hidden when it should be visible in Power Apps](/troubleshoot/power-platform/power-apps/create-and-use-apps/ribbon-issues-button-hidden?tabs=delete).